mkuthan/example-beam/README.md

 ## Group in fixed window

 The most simplified grouping example with built-in, well documented fixed window.
-This is a good warm-up before deep diving into more complex scenarios.
+This is a good warm-up before a deep dive into more complex examples.
-It also shows many limitations of fixed window what makes the fixed window not suitable for many real-world use cases, unfortunately.
+It also shows many limitations which makes the fixed window not suitable for many real-world use cases, unfortunately.

 ### Domain